Grahamvs/ASA-Server-Manager/README.md

 ### What is a profile?
 A profile is a set of server settings that can be saved and loaded at any time.
 This is useful for running multiple servers off a single installation.
-See "Can I run multiple servers at once?" for more information.
+See "[Can I run multiple servers at once?](#can-i-run-multiple-servers-at-once)" for more information.

 ### Can I run multiple servers at once?
 Yes, you can run multiple servers at once.
 To do this, create a profile for each server you want to run, then load the profile and start the server.
 Once the server is running, you can load a different profile and start another server.
 For best results, ensure you have 12 - 16GB of RAM avaialble per server, and that each profile has a unique Port and QueryPort assigned to it.

 ### Can I run multiple cluster servers at once?
 Yes, but you will need to set the ClusterID for each profile.
 All servers in the cluster should have the same ClusterID.
-See "Can I run multiple servers at once?" for more information, as well as the Cluster section in the [Ark Server Configuration Wiki](https://ark.wiki.gg/wiki/Server_configuration#More_About_Cluster_Files_and_Running_Multiple_Servers) for more information on cluster servers.
+See "[Can I run multiple servers at once?](#can-i-run-multiple-servers-at-once)" for more information, as well as the Cluster section in the [Ark Server Configuration Wiki](https://ark.wiki.gg/wiki/Server_configuration#More_About_Cluster_Files_and_Running_Multiple_Servers) for more information on cluster servers.

+### Are passwords stored in plain text?
+No, passwords are stored in a custom encrypted format, and are never shown unencrypted.

+This might change in the future to a more secure method, however, the current method is secure enough for now as this is just for a game server.

 ### What are mods, and how do I add them?
 Mods are user-created content that can enhance the gaming experience.
 The ASA Server Manager provides a user-created list of available mods that all profiles share.
 Each profile can be configured to enable any or all of the mods for the server.